pmqs/Info-ZIP-Family-Tree-for-UnZip/windll/vb/VBReadMe.txt

 project file (*.vbp).
 You may use unzip's -a option to convert the project on extraction.
 If this is a full source distribution, see the Where file for where to download the compiled unzip DLL for a specific platform which includes this example project in native format for that platform.
+[This may not be needed with the latest distributions, which now use Windows line ends for the project files.]

 For more information, see the comments within the VB source.